hdrbv/sepro/README.md

 Theory
 ------

-Let's assume that we have some observed data $y$, a parametric density
+Let us assume that we have some observed data $y$, a parametric density
 $p(y|\theta)$, a description of some complete data $x$ that we wish we had, and the parametric density $p(x|\theta)$.
 We assume that the complete data can be modeled as a continuous random vector $X$ with